-How to Open a Clinic: Software, Logistics and Team Management
+How to Open a Clinic: Software, Logistics, Team Management

-You've likely heard the well-worn quote from Jim Rohn that you're the average of the five people you spend the most time with.
+You've likely heard the well-worn quote from Jim Rohn, "you are the average of the five people you spend the most time with".
 If you're opening your first clinic, that saying definitely applies to your clinic associates and team management.
 Your clinic's reputation rests in the hands of your front desk staff and team members, so it's important to hire wisely.

 Location and facility planning for your clinic